codit04/ObjectDetection/README.md

-Download the pre-trained YOLOv3 weights from the official YOLO website by running the following command:
+Download the pre-trained YOLOv3 weights from the official YOLO website by running the following command and add it to the server directory:

     wget https://pjreddie.com/media/files/yolov3.weights